drinkbird/drinkbird.github.io/_posts/blog/2017-09-24-code-churn.md

 * High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 * Abstractions should not depend on details.
 Details should depend on abstractions.

 *Leaky abstractions* are those that *do* depend on details.
-Every module depending on such abstractions gets tighly-coupled to such details, resulting in high-viscosity, fragile systems where is often easier to add a hack than change the code in a way that fits the program's design.
+Every module depending on such abstractions gets tightly-coupled to such details, resulting in high-viscosity, fragile systems where is often easier to add a hack than change the code in a way that fits the program's design.

 As an example, imagine an MVC application that handles user registrations using the following flow of control: